History of encyclopedias

 Encyclopedias have progressed from the beginning of history in written form, through medieval and modern times in print, and most recently, displayed on computer and distributed via computer networks.

 Western encyclopedias

 Ancient times

 Encyclopedias have existed for around 2,000 years, although even older glossaries such as the Babylonian Urra=hubullu and the ancient Chinese Erya are also sometimes described as "encyclopedias".

 Marcus Terentius Varro

-Marcus Terentius Varro (/ˈmɑrkəs təˈrɛnʃəs ˈværoʊ/; 116 BC – 27 BC) was an ancient Roman scholar and writer.
+Marcus Terentius Varro (116 BC – 27 BC) was an ancient Roman scholar and writer.

 His Nine Books of Disciplines became a model for later encyclopedists, especially Pliny the Elder.
 The most noteworthy portion of the Nine Books of Disciplines is its use of the liberal arts as organizing principles.
 Varro decided to focus on identifying nine of these arts: grammar, rhetoric, logic, arithmetic, geometry, astronomy, musical theory, medicine, and architecture.
 Using Varro's list, subsequent writers defined the seven classical "liberal arts of the medieval schools".